threedworld-mit/tdw/Documentation/python/asset_bundle_creator.md

 #### `wrl_to_obj(self, wrl_filename: Path, model_name: str) -> Path`

-Convert a .wrl file back into a .obj file with meshconv.exe
+Convert a .wrl file back into a .obj file with meshconv

 | Parameter | Description |
 | --- | --- |